 Visit St Davids, the smallest city in Britain.
 In medieval times, St Davids Cathedral was an important centre for pilgrimages, in fact three pilgrimages to St Davids was the equivalent of one to The Holy Land.
 Today it is a favourite location of artists, travellers, pilgrims and surfers.
 The Refectory inside the historic St Mary's Hall is licensed and offers local home-cooked food.
 The mezzanine level can be hired for a private function.
 Sitting alongside the cathedral is the remains of St Davids Bishop's Palace, a grand medieval dwelling with ornate stone carvings.

 Oriel y Parc Gallery & National Park Visitor Centre houses a Class A Gallery displaying works of art from the National Museum Wales collection including works by Graham Sutherland.
 It is also an ideal place to learn about the national park.
 There is a gift shop and cafe.
+It is advisable for coaches to park here.

 Take a wildlife spotting trip to Ramsey Island, look out for puffins, seals and of course the stunning coastal scenery.
 For the more adventurous, have a go at coasteering a sport invented in Wales, that involves walking and scrambling along the coastline until you have to jump into the sea!
 Or take a walk along the Wales Coast Path - it is particularly stunning around here.